miamtech/mealz-documentation/web_versioned_docs/version-8.3/customization/affiliated-websites.md

 The process is the following:
 1. The user is browsing the affiliated website and have the possibility to add recipes and/or individual products to a Mealz basket
-2. The user at some point has to chose a store to transfer their basket over to, and they chose one of your stores !
+2. The user at some point has to choose a store to transfer their basket over to, and they choose one of your stores !
 3. The user decides that they can proceed to transfer their basket and clicks on a CTA that redirects them to your website with custom urlParams
 :::warning
   The url is by default the following: `{recipe-catalog-url}?affiliate={affiliate_website_name}&transferred_basket_token={token}&point_of_sale_ext_id={storeId}`

-  If you'd need us to add more params or if some params are in conflict with any of your params, please contact us so we can work it together
+  If you need us to add more params or if some params are in conflict with any of your params, please contact us so we can work it together
 :::
 4. On your website, the SDK catches the urlParams, removes them from the url and stores them in sessionStorage until the basket is fully transfered
   :::info